dionysius/yq/README.md

 So, just use it as you would use jq, no gimmicks.
 You need to have jq installed and available within your `$PATH`.

-For YAML all features what [gopkg.in/yaml.v3](https://github.com/go-yaml/yaml/tree/v3#compatibility) offers are supported.
+All YAML features what [gopkg.in/yaml.v3](https://github.com/go-yaml/yaml/tree/v3#compatibility) offers are supported.

 ## Installation